Fort Belvoir, VIRGINIA

-Candidate must possess the following certifications in order to meet the DoD Information Assurance Technical (IAT) Level II Information Assurance (IA) Requirement:
+Candidate must possess the following certifications in order to meet the DoD Level I Information Assurance (IA) Requirement:

 Applicant must have and maintain at least one of the following Information Assurance (IA) certifications prior to beginning employment:

-Higher certifications that meet IAT III requirements are also acceptable.
+- Higher certifications that meet IAT II and IAT III requirements are also acceptable.
 (Must be approved and verified by management.)

-Applicant must also have at least one of the following Computing Environment (CE) certifications within 180 days from his/her start date:
+Applicant must also have the following Computing Environment (CE) certifications within 90 days from his/her start date:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to sit and talk or hear.
-The employee is required to walk; use hands to finger, handle or feel objects, and reach with hands and arms.
+The employee is required to walk; use hands to finger, handle, or feel objects, tools or controls; and reach with hands and arms.